liv-daliberti/grail-simulation/training/README.md

 ## Scripts

-- `evaluate-grail-gun.sh` / `evaluate-grail-wage.sh` – single-GPU evaluation jobs
+- `scripts/evaluate-grail-gun.sh` / `scripts/evaluate-grail-wage.sh` – single-GPU
-  that run `python -m grail.pipeline` on the gun-control and minimum-wage validation splits.
+  evaluation jobs that run `python -m grail.pipeline` on the gun-control and minimum-wage validation splits.
 Override defaults via environment variables (for example, `MODEL_PATH`, `RUN_LABEL`, or `LOG_DIR`).
-- `evaluate-grpo-gun.sh` / `evaluate-grpo-wage.sh` – single-GPU evaluation runs for
+- `scripts/evaluate-grpo-gun.sh` / `scripts/evaluate-grpo-wage.sh` – single-GPU
-  the GRPO baseline, forwarding to `python -m grpo.pipeline` with issue-specific defaults (override `MODEL_PATH`, `ISSUES`, or other CLI flags as needed).
+  evaluation runs for the GRPO baseline, forwarding to `python -m grpo.pipeline` with issue-specific defaults (override `MODEL_PATH`, `ISSUES`, or other CLI flags as needed).
 - `training-grpo.sh` – launches the GRPO baseline with the ZeRO-3 accelerate
   profile and optional discriminator disabled.
 Logs default to `logs/grpo/` (override with `LOG_DIR`).